rougier/python-opengl/05-cube.rst

 For the projection, we'll use the default perspective camera that is available from the `glumpy.glm` module (that also defines ortho, frustum and perspective matrices as well as rotation, translation and scaling operations).
-This default perspective matrix is located at the origin and look in the negative z direction with the up direction pointing toward the positive y-axis.
+This default perspective matrix is located at the origin and looks in the negative z direction with the up direction pointing toward the positive y-axis.
 If we leave our cube at the origin, the camera would be inside the cube and we would not see much.
-So let first create a view matrix that is a translation along the
+So let's first create a view matrix that is a translation along the
 z-axis:

 .. code:: python